About the Project

 Essex County and Hudson County are conducting a study of the existing Bridge Street Bridge over the Passaic River to improve its structural deficiencies and maintain an important transportation connection for residents and commuters in Essex County and Hudson County who travel to and from Newark’s downtown business district and residential complexes.
 The bridge has been temporarily closed in recent years for structural and mechanical repairs.
 Due to its age, the bridge has deteriorated over time and routine maintenance can no longer address the deficiencies.

-During this phase a well-defined and well-justified Purpose and Need Statement will be developed focusing on the need to improve safety and improve the current crossing over the Passaic River.
-LCD Phase elements also include data collection; coordination with the New Jersey Department of Transportation (NJDOT), Federal Highway Administration (FHWA), community stakeholders, and permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; the determination of a Preliminary Preferred Alternative (PPA); and to investigate all aspects of the project.
-These aspects will include environmental screening, right of way, access, utilities, design, community involvement, constructability, and cost analysis.
+During the previous phase of this project, the Local Concept Development Study, a well-defined and well-justified Purpose and Need Statement was developed focusing on the need to improve safety and improve the current crossing over the Passaic River.
+LCD Phase elements also included data collection; coordination with the New Jersey Department of Transportation (NJDOT), Federal Highway Administration (FHWA), community stakeholders, and permitting agencies; the development of a reasonable number of sensible and practical conceptual alternatives; the determination of a Preliminary Preferred Alternative (PPA); and investigation of all aspects of the project.
+These aspects included environmental screening, right of way, access, utilities, design, community involvement, constructability, and cost analysis.